microsoft/mixed-reality-extension-sdk/design/app-to-app.md

 // for example, a PhotoSharingMessage will not have any photo data.
 // Note that this callback is optional but may be useful if the
-// application is unable or uninterested in acting on all messages. interface IsMessageDesiredCallback {
+// application is unable or uninterested in acting on all messages. export interface IsMessageDesiredCallback {
     (sharingMessage: SharingMessage) : boolean
 }

-interface MessageReceivedCallback {
+export interface MessageReceivedCallback {
     (sharingMessage: SharingMessage) : void
 }

-class SharingCallbacks {
+export class SharingCallbacks {
     // Note that this callback is optional (See IsMessageDesiredCallback).
     // Leave null to process all messages public isMessageDesired : IsMessageDesiredCallback;